priyankashishodia/TodoList/README.md

 # TodoList
-A to-do list with add, delete and strikethrough functionality.
+A to-do list with add, delete and strike-through functionality.

 *Technology stack - HTML5, CSS3, jQuery*